Hypothetical Planet in Multiple Star System

 The gas giants can be further broken down into Jovians—or true gas giants—which are the largest planets, Jupiter and Saturn, and the Neptunians—or ice giants—which are the smaller giant planets, Uranus and Neptune.
 The terrestrial planets can in turn be divided into Terrans, which are planets the size of Venus and Earth, Subterrans, of which our Solar System has one example, Mars, and Mercurians, which are the smallest, and named after their only member, Mercury.
 These classifications have been adopted to describe extrasolar terrestrial planets.

 In addition, planets have been found that lie in between Terrans and Neptunians, a class of planets that does not exist in our Solar System.
 Appropriately, they have been dubbed Superterrans.
 This is only a name at the present, since depending upon their makeup—if they happen to have deep, dense atmospheres—they could actually be more like “mini-Neptunians”.
-At the time of this article, astronomers have managed to determine both the size and mass of several of these planets, and as you might guess, what they have found seems to indicate that both types exist.
+At the time of this article, astronomers have managed to determine both the size and mass of a number of these planets, and as you might guess, what they have found seems to indicate that both types exist.
 At any rate, we will stick with the accepted nomenclature, until and unless it changes.

 Planets are further classified as hot, warm and cold, depending upon their distance from their sun.
 These definitions have to do with the so-called “habitable zone”, which varies from star to star, depending upon its energy output.
 Planets that orbit in the habitable zone can have liquid water on their surfaces, assuming appropriate atmospheric conditions.
 These planets are classified as “warm”.
 Planets that orbit closer to their sun than the habitable zone are classified as “hot”, and those that orbit further are called “cold”.
 These classifications apply to all size types.